vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 + ### Inheritance

 You’re gonna love this one!
+With inheritance you can define factories only with the necessary attributes that each class needs for creation.
+This parent factory can spawn as many “child” factories as you see fit to cover all kinds of test scenarios with varying data sets.
 Keeping your test data DRY is very important and inheritance makes this way more easy for you.

-Say you wanna define a couple of core attributes on a factory and within that same factory have different factories for the same class with different attributes.
-With inheritance you can avoid repeating attributes and just nest your factories.
-Let’s take a look:
+Say you wanna define a couple of core attributes on a factory and within that same factory have different factories for the same **Class** with different attributes.
+In the example below you can see how you can avoid repeating attributes by just nesting your factories.

 **factories.rb**